-Accounting for almost half of all childhood brain tumors, astrocytomas are tumors that arise in brain cells called astrocytes, star-shaped cells in the central nervous system that support neurons and help remove debris.
-Astrocytomas can be further divided into the following types:
+Accounting for almost half of all childhood brain tumors, astrocytomas are tumors that arise in brain cells resembling astrocytes, star-shaped cells in the central nervous system that support neurons and help remove debris.
+Historically, astrocytomas have been divided into the following types:

-Also, diffuse pontine gliomas (a type of brain stem glioma) are highly malignant astrocytomas that occur in a very delicate part of the brain.
+Diffuse pontine gliomas (DIPGs) are highly malignant astrocytomas that occur in a very delicate part of the brain.
+They are a type of brain stem glioma.
 Surgery cannot be done safely, and patients are usually treated with radiation therapy and may be candidates for new investigational treatments.
 Prognosis is very guarded.

 Ependymomas develop within the ependymal cells lining the brain’s ventricles (a series of fluid filled cavities in the brain) and are treated with surgery and often radiation therapy.
-Ependymomas, unlike astrocytomas, typically do not spread into normal, surrounding brain tissue.
 Children who have ependymomas that cannot be completely surgically removed are often also treated with chemotherapy.
-Though there are no treatments unique to ependymomas, radiation therapy is an extremely important part of the typical treatment plan, often including the use of intensity modulated radiation therapy (IMRT), a targeted treatment that delivers high-doses of radiation to tumor cells while sparing surrounding healthy tissue.
+Though there are no treatments unique to ependymomas, radiation therapy is an extremely important part of the typical treatment plan.

 Germ cell tumors, as the name suggests, arise from germ cells, which during normal development of the embryo form into either egg or sperm cells.
 In the case of germ cell tumors located in the brain, the embryonic germ cells have mistakenly traveled to the brain, where they develop into tumors.
 Occurring most frequently in children, germ cell tumors comprise several different types of tumors (including germinomas, endodermal sinus tumors, and choriocarcinomas).
 Though their symptoms depend on the tumor location, germ cell tumors in the pineal region usually are accompanied by headaches and vomiting, particularly first thing in the morning.
 Tumors in the suprasellar region (near the pituitary gland) usually are accompanied by hormonal abnormalities, particularly increased urination and thirst.
 Sometimes the child will show behavioral changes and deterioration of their school performance.
 Most of them are malignant tumors but can often be cured with current treatments that may include surgery, radiation therapy, and chemotherapy.